FAQ: RCV for St. Louis Park

 - In Minneapolis, where RCV has been used since 2009:

-- This year (2017), the number of candidates who are women, people of color or from different political parties are historically high.
+o In 2017, the number of candidates who are women, people of color or from different political parties were at a record high.

 - In St. Paul, where RCV was introduced in 2011: